-If you visit your GP with minor symptoms, he or she will ask about your symptoms and medical history, and examine you.
-If you have more severe symptoms, for example, having trouble breathing or you collapse, you will need to go to hospital urgently.
+If you visit your GP with minor symptoms of pulmonary embolism, he or she will ask about your symptoms, your medical history and examine you.
+If you have more severe symptoms, for example, trouble breathing or you collapse, you will need to go to hospital urgently.

 If your GP thinks you may have had a pulmonary embolism, he or she will refer you to hospital.
 You may have an electrocardiogram (ECG) to rule out other conditions.
-An ECG measures the electrical activity in your heart to see how well it's working.
+An ECG is a simple test which records the electrical activity in your heart to see how well it's working.

 - Blood tests, including a test for a substance called D-dimer.
-If the test result is negative, this can rule out DVT and a pulmonary embolism.
+If the test result is negative, this may rule out DVT and a pulmonary embolism.

 - Computed tomography pulmonary angiography (CTPA) – this test uses X-rays to make a three-dimensional image of your lungs.
 A dye is injected into your veins so that they show up on the X-ray image.

 If a pulmonary embolism is confirmed, your doctor will prescribe ongoing treatment with an anticoagulant that you take by mouth, such as warfarin.
 You will usually need to take this medicine for three to six months, or sometimes longer.
-If you develop an embolism twice for no obvious reason, or are felt to be at high risk of another, you may need lifelong treatment.
+If you develop an embolism twice for no obvious reason, or you’re at high risk of another, you may need lifelong treatment.

-- have recently had major surgery, particularly on your hip or knee
+- have recently had major surgery, particularly on your abdomen (tummy), or a hip or knee replacement

 - are pregnant or have recently had a baby